 Next, establish weight-per-foot specifications.
 This specification will have a major impact on the design process.
 The weight-per-foot specifications will impact the press size and operation of the press.

 Lastly, consider shape constraints.
-It is best to avoid high tongue ratios for the extrusion process to work efficiently.
+It is best to avoid high tongue ratios for the aluminum extrusion process to work efficiently.

 - Proper utilization of grooves, webs, and ribs

 Most Common Aluminum Alloys for Extrusion

 - 1100 aluminum – 1100 aluminum is soft and has virtually no added ingredients.
 It cannot be heat treated, but can be extruded into complex shapes while maintaining a bright finish.
 1100 aluminum is commonly found in appearance items as well as heat-exchanger tubes.